Ramez-Asaad/Smart-City-Transportation-Optimization-System/README.md

-#CItyWise : A Smart City Transportation Optimization System
+#nCItyWise : A Smart City Transportation Optimization System

 **CityWise**: A Streamlit-powered platform for urban mobility analytics, route planning, and public transit optimization in smart cities.